 Using a collaborative, patient-centered approach to pain management helps ensure that pain relief is assessed regularly.
 Using both traditional pain management techniques and newer interventional techniques, such as continuous peripheral local anesthetic catheters, can help to maximize pain control for patients.

-Any patient who is having difficulty with pain management can be seen by a pain management specialist.
+Any patient (inpatient only, not for outpatient care) who is having difficulty with pain management can be seen by a pain management specialist.
 Physicians can request a consult from the Pain Management Service at any time and nurses and patients can request to see the pain management nurse practitioner when pain is problematic.

 To contact the Pain Management Service, patients can ask a nurse to contact the physician-on-call or the pain nurse practitioner.
 The pain management nurse practitioner is available from 8 a.m. to 4 p.m.
 Monday through Friday and can be reached at 301-896-3765.